MikaelMayer/Editor/README.md

 This will launch a temporary version of Editor and open an URL to this file in the default browser.
 When the tab or window is closed, the temporary server is killed.

-On Windows, if you want to open a file from the explorer window, right-click on an HTML file, Open with, Choose another app, More apps, Look for another app on this PC, navigate to `C:\Users\[your username]\AppData\Roaming\npm` and select `editor.cmd`.
+On Windows, if you want to open a file from the explorer window, right-click on an HTML file, Open with, Choose another app[^note], More apps, Look for another app on this PC, navigate to `C:\Users\[your username]\AppData\Roaming\npm` and select `editor.cmd`.

+[^note]: At this point, check "Always use this app to open `*.html/*.md files"` to ensure Editor always appears in the list of apps that can open html files.
+You can always revert to your favorite Desktop application to open these files later.

 ### NPM require package